October 5, 2018

-In this post, we’ll show you what these texts look like, how campaigns are sending them to the masses, and even share the best way to keep them out of your text message inbox.
+In this post, we’ll show you what these texts look like, explain how campaigns are sending them to the masses, and teach you how to stop political texts from flooding your inbox.

 What are political text messages and who is sending them?